 According to the Bureau of Labor Statistics (BLS), welders make $47,010 per year on average.
 This career path is only expected to grow about 2% over the next eight years, but there’s still a growth expectation of 47,600 openings for welders, cutters, solderers and brazers each year.

 From getting comfortable with blueprint creation to using heavy machinery, welders have a wide range of responsibilities.
 Those include:

-- Interpret blueprints and measurements
+- Study and interpret blueprints and measurements

 - Weld components